Step 3. Choose Restore Mode

 At the Restore Mode step of the wizard, do the following:

-- Choose whether you want to restore the selected DB instances to the original or to a new location.
+- Choose whether you want to restore the selected VM instance to the original or to a new location.

-- Click Pick account to use to select an IAM identity whose permissions will be used to perform the restore operation:
+- Click Pick account to use to select a service account whose permissions will be used to perform the restore operation.
+For more information on the required permissions, see Service Account Permissions.

-For an IAM role to be displayed in the list of available roles, it must be added to the Veeam Backup for AWS appliance as described in the Veeam Backup for AWS User Guide, section Adding IAM Roles.
+For a service account to be displayed in the list of available accounts, it must be added to Veeam Backup for Google Cloud as described in section Adding Service Accounts, and must be assigned the VM Instances Restore operational role as described in section Adding Projects and Folders.